mattermost/mattermost-plugin-gitlab/README.md

 ## Todo

-* [ ] __Daily reminders__ - the first time you log in to Mattermost each day, get a post letting you know what issues and merge requests need your attention
+* [X] __Daily reminders__ - the first time you log in to Mattermost each day, get a post letting you know what issues and merge requests need your attention
-* [ ] __Notifications__ - get a direct message in Mattermost when someone mentions you, requests your review, comments on or modifies one of your merge requests/issues, or assigns you on Gitlab
+* [X] __Notifications__ - get a direct message in Mattermost when someone mentions you, requests your review, comments on or modifies one of your merge requests/issues, or assigns you on Gitlab
-* [ ] __Sidebar buttons__ - stay up-to-date with how many reviews, unread messages, assignments and open pull requests you have with buttons in the Mattermost sidebar
+* [X] __Sidebar buttons__ - stay up-to-date with how many reviews, unread messages, assignments and open pull requests you have with buttons in the Mattermost sidebar
-* [ ] __Slash commands__ - interact with the Gitlab plugin using the `/gitlab` slash command
+* [X] __Slash commands__ - interact with the Gitlab plugin using the `/gitlab` slash command
     * __Subscribe to a respository__ - Use `/gitlab subscribe` to subscribe a Mattermost channel to receive posts for new pull requests and/or issues in a Gitlab repository
     * __Get to do items__ - Use `/gitlab todo` to get an ephemeral message with items to do in Gitlab
     * __Update settings__ - Use `/gitlab settings` to update your settings for the plugin
     * __And more!__ - Run `/gitlab help` to see what else the slash command can do
-* [ ] __Supports Gitlab Enterprise__ - Works with SaaS and Enterprise versions of Gitlab
+* [X] __Supports Gitlab On Premise__ - Works with SaaS and On Premise versions of Gitlab

 ## Installation